rajinder-yadav/dm-css/README.md

 If you want a fixed number of columns that vary in width based on its container size, use "__col__".

-If you want to maintain a fixed with for each column, and have the column count determined by the size of its container, use "__colf__".
+If you want to maintain a fixed width for each column, and have the column count determined by the size of its container, use "__colf__".

 ## Flexbox